jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/politics/trump-suburban-voters-republicans-house.html.html.md

 </div>

-House Republicans are on the defensive in suburban strongholds as voters reject President Trump’s handling of the coronavirus and calls for racial justice.
+House Republicans are on the defensive in suburban strongholds as voters reject President Trump’s handling of the coronavirus.

 <div class="css-79elbk" data-testid="photoviewer-wrapper">